 **Backdated for historical purposes**

-I had seen the game briefly in action at a relative’s house in Charlotte. and while I would die within ten minutes of starting Level 1, those gray hallways and that Spider Bot in the menu always stuck to me.
-While I might’ve drawn something on paper, I did it in paint instead.
-Why, I don’t know.
-But I did, and I did write and save it to a floppy disk.
-For me to uncover all these years later.
+I had seen the game briefly in action at a relative’s house in Charlotte.
+And while I would die within ten minutes of starting Level 1, those gray hallways and that Spider Bot in the menu always stuck to me.
+While I’m pretty sure I might’ve drawn something on paper, I apparently did this in MSPaint as well.
+Why, I don’t know; but I did, and I did write and save it to a floppy disk to uncover all these years later.

 As you can see, the imagination of a kid holds a lot of potential.
-Or can remember certain things very well.
+They can remember certain things very well and vividly in those times.
 The cockpit may be well off, but I certainly remembered that double ring HUD.
 And I even got the ship design right in the shield window to some degree.
 Looking back at it decades later, I can’t believe it myself that I did ‘fanart’.